isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Some styles distinguishes members from local variable, and/or from global variable.
+Some styles distinguish members from local variable, and/or from global variable.

     struct S {
         int m_;